Tools for Practice

 • ACE inhibitors6,7 ~23%.

-• Titration to target doses of ACE inhibitors and β-blockers before adding aldosterone antagonists has been advocated,9 however the rates/doses of these medications were quite different in RALES and EMPHASIS-HF, yet they had similar outcomes.
+• Titration to target doses of ACE inhibitors and β-blockers before adding aldosterone antagonists has been advocated,9 however the usage/doses of these medications were quite different in RALES and EMPHASIS-HF, yet they had similar outcomes.

 • There is no head-to-head trial of spironolactone vs. eplerenone.
 Spironolactone ($12/month) could be used first and, if gynecomastia/breast pain develop, switch to eplereonone ($100/month).